mohamedallam1991/Golang-book/content/learning-resoources.md

 sidebar: false
 menu: main
 toc: false
+weight: 8
 ---

-This is resources will take you from not knowing what coding is, to becoming profficien in Go
+This is resources will take you from not knowing what coding is, to becoming proficient in Go

 <!--more-->